Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: Toy Model

 Beyond filling gaps, this method of augmentation can also be used to eliminate spectral leakage due to edges on the dataset.
 In general, we do not expect data to be periodic, so transforming it to the wavelet domain will create spectral leakage at the edges.
 This may be mitigated by ``extending" the edges with augmented data; there still exists spectral leakage since the imputing data is unconstrained by observed data on the ends and therefore is also not periodic, but the leakage has been ``pushed" out of the region of interest.
 The benefit of this method is that no data need be lost to remove edge leakage, as would be in apodization.
 It however is an additional cost, to create more imputing data and transform it to the wavelet domain.

-To perform this treatment, the data is padded with at most $K$ points on either end, generated using the conditional distribution as in gap filling.
+To perform this treatment, the data is padded with at most $K$ points on either end, generated using the conditional distribution as in gap filling, Eq.(\ref{eq: conditional dist}) - including noise and signal contributions.
 An edge impacts surrounding pixels according to the filter length $K$, so that should be the maximal (optimal) choice for the size of padding data.
 Then after transforming to the time-frequency domain, the padded data can be excluded from the analysis.
 This is illustrated in Fig.(\ref{fig: extension}).